penske-media-corp/pmc-wp-local-data-cli/README.md

 for both built-in WordPress data structures as well as those found in Core Tech.
 Individual themes can provide their own handlers for brand-specific code.

+As this plugin is built to support PMC's architecture, it depends on parts of our that are not represented in this plugin.
+We share it publicly to serve as a guide.

 ## Overview

 The plugin is organized into two broad categories.
 The first portion deals with